sconnel42/wedding-website/README.md

 ### TODO:

 #### Frontend
-- Show success/failure message on submit
+- Finish making Alert component
+    - Then put it on the two forms
+- Change font sizes
 - Scope styles in components
 - Make Picture section collapsable
 - Navbar Styles
     - Fix hover color
-    - Change font
     - Make it sticky
     - Scroll nicely down to each section
-    - Back-to-top button
     - Make it mobile-friendly (hamburger open/close)
 - Fix styling for RSVP form
 - Fix styling for Contact form
 - Style Registry section
 - Pic/Date Styles
-    - Change Date font
     - Date on image?
     - Flowers on sides of picture
     - Make pic extend the width of the screen on mobile